How Does Flow Cytometry Work?

 Flow cytometry plays an integral role in molecular science research and continues to evolve at a rapid rate.
 There are several commercial flow cytometers on the market.
 They tend to operate on the same basic principle, but there are important differences in their design, and concepts on alignment and integrating other components.

 Soon on the horizon, a 3D instrumentation will be introduced and incorporated in a hybrid proprietary instrument produced by NanoCellect Biomedical, the WOLF Cell Sorter.
-We can also look forward to the development of narrow spectrum fluorescent probes, the integration of molecular biologic techniques with flow cytometry, and the evaluation of cell-free markers such as cytokines will be key components in the continuing evolution of flow cytometry.
+We can also look forward to the development of narrow spectrum fluorescent probes, the integration of molecular biologic techniques with flow cytometry, and the evaluation of cell-free markers such as cytokines will be key components in the continuing evolution of flow cytometry analysis and cell assay technology.